common-workflow-language/user_guide/src/topics/best-practices.md

 - Custom types should be defined with one external YAML per type definition for re-use.

-- Include a top level short `label` summarising the tool/workflow.
+- Include a top-level short `label` summarising the tool/workflow.

-- If useful, include a top level `doc` as well.
-This should provide a longer, more detailed description than was provided in the top level `label` (see above).
+- If useful, include a top-level `doc` as well.
+This should provide a longer, more detailed description than was provided in the top-level `label` (see above).

 - Use `type: enum` instead of `type: string` for elements with a fixed